Nocturne (video game): Plot

 On the third mission, The Stranger is asked to destroy the factory run by Al Capone's gang that secretly created an army of undead gangsters.
 After meeting with the informant, Icepick, (one of the reanimated mobsters that went rogue) The Stranger infiltrates a movie theater to get the proof of Capone's factory.
 There, he is confronted by Smiley, the gang's enforcer.
 With the help from Icepick, The Stranger manages to kill him.
 Entering the factory, he meets Smiley for the second time, and kills him again.
 After sabotaging the factory, The Stranger attempts to escape the factory.
 He finds Smiley blocking the exit.
 The Stranger kills Smiley for good by dropping him into a vat of acid.

 In the final mission, The Stranger is asked to help Killian Hammond, Spookhouse's former operative.
 In France, Killian requests The Stranger clean the graveyard of zombies and demons.
 While investigating the graveyard, The Stranger concludes that it is Killian who summons them.
 When he goes to his mansion to confront him, Killian subdues The Stranger and locks him in his dungeon.
 As The Stranger tries to make his way out of the dungeon, Killian taunts him and reveals the reason why he is doing this; he was forced to retire from Spookhouse, because of his hatred and disapproval towards supernatural creatures who join the ranks of the organization, ever since a vampire killed his wife.
-The Stranger also meets Moloch, a demonic member of Spookhouse who were declared missing.
+The Stranger also meets Moloch, a demonic member of Spookhouse who was declared missing.
 After freeing him and helping him recover his strength, The Stranger and Moloch escape the dungeon and confront Killian, who begs The Stranger to save him.
 The Stranger ignores his pleas and silently leaves the mansion as Moloch exacts his revenge on Killian.
 While debriefing The Stranger, the Colonel apologizes to him for his ordeal and what Killian became.
 He advises The Stranger not to let his distaste of monsters get the best of him if he doesn't want to end up like Killian.
 To this, The Stranger agrees.

 In Epilogue, The Stranger enters Spookhouse's headquarters only to discovers that all of its staff are gruesomely mutilated.
 Shocked and confused, The Stranger enters the briefing room where he reads a message on the wall, written in blood that said, "I finally found you, Stranger!" as the screen fades to black.

+Development

+The game was developed by a team of 13 people.